Ounce Of Nitroglycerin To Grams

 Step 3: Calculation: 2 oz * 28.35 g/oz = 56.7 g

-Therefore, 2 ounces of nitroglycerin is approximately equal to 56.7 grams.
+Which means, 2 ounces of nitroglycerin is approximately equal to 56.7 grams.

 The Dangers of Nitroglycerin: Handling and Safety Precautions

 Nitroglycerin is exceptionally dangerous due to its extreme sensitivity to shock, friction, and heat.
-Even minor disturbances can cause it to detonate, resulting in severe injury or death.
-Therefore, handling nitroglycerin requires specialized training, equipment, and strict adherence to safety protocols.
+Even minor disturbances can cause it to detonate, resulting in severe injury or death. **So, handling nitroglycerin requires specialized training, equipment, and strict adherence to safety protocols.

 The following precautions are crucial when handling nitroglycerin: